DanielJMaia/milestone-project-1-band/README.md

 - A newcomer wants to watch a music video to their most popular songs.
 They go on the home page and click the "videos" tab, or scolls down a single section.
 - A newcomer wants to listen to their music and plays it in the background while reading about the band by playing it in the "music" section.
 - An existing fan wants to book a ticket to go see one of their shows live but isn't sure if they're going to be playing near them.
 They can check the "schedule" section on the website.
-- A fan is interested in buying some cd's and want to make sure to support the band by buying them directly instead of going through spotify or amazon, they click the "shop" section.
+- A fan is interested in buying some cd's and merch and want to make sure to support the band by buying them directly instead of going through spotify or amazon, they click the "shop" section.
 - As a fan I want to see if they have a social media presence.
 I click the follow tab and am presented with the latest posts and links to their several social media pages.
+It shows all their social media platforms in one place.

 ### Mockups